 Dr. Daisy Moores has always had a passion for Women’s Health, which in part inspired her decision to complete an obstetrics fellowship in 2011, and then to join the Monarch team in 2014.
 Dr. Moores worked as a paediatric nurse in the Northwest Territories before obtaining her MD from the University of Ottawa in 2008 and beginning a career as a family physician.
 Alongside practicing full-time, Dr. Moores also has a low risk Obstetrical practice and is also on faculty at the University of Ottawa, Department of Family Medicine.
 She has held the position of Head, Division of Maternal and Newborn Care at The Ottawa Hospital since 2016.
 She is the mother to busy and wonderful six-year-old twin boys.

-Dr. Jos Anderson is an Ottawa-based family physician who has a strong focus on Women’s Health and Breastfeeding Medicine.
-She completed her Honours BSc in genetics from the University of Western Ontario before completing her medical training at the University of Ottawa.
-Dr. Anderson is now actively working toward becoming an International Board Certified Lactation Consultant (IBCLC).
+Dr. Jos Anderson is an Ottawa-based family physician who has a focused practice in Breastfeeding Medicine.
+She completed her Honours BSc in Genetics from the University of Western Ontario before completing her medical training at the University of Ottawa.
+Dr. Anderson is an International Board Certified Lactation Consultant (IBCLC) and a Fellow of the Academy of Breastfeeding Medicine (FABM).
 Dr. Anderson grew up in Ottawa, and got married on her snowboard.
-She has a daughter who she breastfed, despite several challenges.
+She is pursuing a zero waste life with a strong commitment to improving our world for future generations.
+She has two children whom she breastfeed.
+Her challenges with her first are what ignited her passion to help Mothers and babies succeed in their feeding goals.
+She feels privileged to be a part of your parenting journey and trusted with the care of your family.

-Tara Parsons is Monarch’s Director of Nursing and Patient Experience.
-She is a Registered Nurse and an International Board Certified Lactation Consultant at Monarch.
-She received her BScN from the University of Ottawa.
-She has 5 years of experience in Labour and Delivery, Maternal-Newborn Care, and gynaecology as well as 6 years as a Public Health Nurse in the Healthy Babies Healthy Children’s Program with Ottawa Public Health.
+Tara Parsons is Monarch’s Director of Patient Care.
+She is a Registered Nurse and an International Board Certified Lactation Consultant.
+She received her BScN from the University of Ottawa in 2001 and her Lactation Certification in 2014.
+Her nursing experience includes 5 years of experience in Labour and Delivery, Maternal-Newborn Care, and gynecology, as well as 6 years as a Public Health Nurse in the Healthy Babies Healthy Children’s Program with Ottawa Public Health.
 Tara has a passion for health and fitness and is a mom of two.
 She is excited to be leading the Parenting and Breastfeeding Classes offered at Monarch.

 Janice Sullivan is an RN and Lactation Consultant at Monarch.
 She obtained her BScN from the University of Toronto and has been an International Board Certified Lactation Consultant (IBLC) for 20 years.
 Janice was born and raised in Ottawa, and brings a breadth of experience in Maternal-Child care through her work in public health, childbirth education, and community health promotion.
 Currently, Janice is the lead for the Baby Friendly Initiative at the Carlington Community Health Centre.
 Janice plays hockey and is a competitive Dragon Boater.
 She is a mom of three, and is proud to have a resulting nine years of total combined experience breast-feeding her children.